Service plan: Economics

 Whether an extended service plan is worth the extra cost depends on the item and the perceived value by the consumer.
 Basic service plans on desktop computers, for example, typically come close to the actual average repair cost of a system, with the retailer using the service plan as a way to keep the customer from going to a competing service center.
 Support options can be beneficial to consumers who are unfamiliar with the use and maintenance of a computer.

 Replacement options may present an advantage over an RMA if the customer is disrupted enough by a product's absence (such as computer upgrades), but the low failure rate of the products and the ability to buy temporary substitutes usually offsets the price.
 Some items such as low-end headphones may consistently fail before the end of the coverage period, which can be advantageous.

 Presence among retailers

 Service plans are seen mainly in office stores and electronics retailers, largely because of perceived fragility of electronics hardware and insecurity over the use of refurbished product.
 Some items such as computers and sale items produce very little profit for retailers, so selling service plans and accessories is essential to profiting from the transaction (see Loss leader).
 In these cases, service plans are usually bundled with additional high-margin services, such as phone support, at reduced prices to add to the perceived value of purchasing them.

-Some retailers that offer service plans include Sears (Master/Repair Protection Agreement/Merchandise Replacement Agreement), OfficeMax (MaxAssurance Warranty Plan), Best Buy (Geek Squad Protection), CompUSA (Technology Assurance Program), hhgregg, Office Depot (Performance Protection Plan), Radio Shack(Replacement Plan/ Repair Plan), Staples (Technical Support and Protection Plan/ Product Replacement Plan), Ritz Camera Centers (Extended Service Plan), Target (Extended Service Plan), and Brand Source (Expert Protection).